-However, whole body vibration is proving helpful for numerous health issues, including cancer, so don’t simply write it off.
+However, whole body vibration is proving helpful for numerous health issues, including possibly even cancer, so don’t simply write it off.
 Instead, consult a knowledgeable practitioner (ideally a holistic one) on whether vibration therapy can help your specific condition.

 Top Vibration Therapy Recommendation: Power Plate

 If you want to take advantage of the health benefits of vibration therapy, look into the Power Plate.
 Based on my research, this is by far the highest quality and best out there, and it is what I now personally use.
 (Apparently, as you’ll see when you click here, so do Clint Eastwood, Serena Williams, Morgan Freeman, and Sting!)

 This highly effective vibration plate makes use of nano vibrations that activate muscles fibers, gently massage, boost circulation, and much more.
 It has adjustable settings so that you can choose your desired vibration intensity and is portable so that it can be carried to any room of your house.